rapidsai/deployment/source/platforms/databricks.md

 ```

-**Note**: To launch a dask cluster with GPU workers, you must parse in `--cuda` flag option when running the command, otherwise the script will launch standard dask workers by default.
+**Note**: To launch a dask cluster with GPU workers, you must parse in `--cuda` flag option when running the `dask databricsk run` command, otherwise the script will launch standard dask workers by default.
+Running this script should launch a dask scheduler in the driver node and workers on remaining nodes within a few minutes.

 ### Launch Dask cluster